 I don’t remember the box, nor have any suggestion as to what the contents are, but this feels important.
 Important enough to take time away from this difficult move, into a new, uncertain life that could lead us anywhere.

 A postcard on top catches my eye, layered in fine dust, edges worn, a clear, gorgeous blue lake.
 My breath catches in my throat, and I know if I turn over the card, there will be a note to myself from the summer of my thirteenth year, telling myself all about my favorite crush, the deep water and my first bikini, scrawled in fading ball point pen.
 But all I can do is dive into the senses that surround me.

 Smells of dust, heat, and abandoned clothes fade, replaced by thick pine perfume, campfire smoke, and damp lake water air.
-A little jetty sticks out into a deep blue lake, the expansive water only broken by a ring of dark trees, with light sandy shore beneath them.
-Directly across from me, standing in the sand with bare feet and scratches on nearly every bit of my skin, is a cliff face of yellows, reds, and darker stains of the tougher kind of plants clinging to its surface.
+A little jetty sticks out into a deep blue lake, the expanse of water broken at the edges in ring of dark trees, with light sandy shore beneath them.
+Directly across from me, as I stand in the sand with bare feet and scratches on nearly every bit of my skin, is a cliff face of yellows, reds, and darker stains of the tougher plants clinging to its surface.

 The sky above me is blue, covered in cloud whisps and dotted with birds flying high and slow, or darting low to play with each other in gusts.

 Just as I’ve adjusted, amongst memory or reality or something else the muggy summer heat shifts before my eyes, instead bringing the smell of fog rolling across the lake in early morning stillness, a coffee mug steaming on the edge of the jetty, cool crispness of autumn, and sounds of shuffling leaves falling.
 A soft sweater wraps around goosebumped arms, and this time my feet are sinking into thick, dewy cold grass.